RoboticCheese/box-sync-chef/README.md

 Either add the default recipe to your run_list or implement the resource directly in a recipe of your own.

+The cookbook will complete the initial install, but Box Sync will still prompt you for a password to complete installation the first time it's started.

 Recipes
 =======